 The Girgensohn Foundation supports CareerTrackers establishing an Alumni Association.
 The aim is to create a community of Indigenous business professionals to serve as corporate and community role models, creating a stronger, more self-sustaining Indigenous community.
 Once students have completed their internships and graduate from university they enter into the CareerTrackers Alumni Association where they are given continued personal and professional support, such as executive mentoring and peer encouragement.
 Alumni are also engaged in supporting next generation interns.

 In January 2014 the inaugural class of alumni established the vision and principles of the Association at its Sydney conference.
-The development of the program will be executed in phases over the next years.
-Currently there are 49 alumni, 100 alumni are forecast by 2015.
+In February 2017 there were 299 alumni and 186 joined during the year.
+CareerTrackers forecast more than 1000 alumni working throughout corporate Australia by 2020.